-A first prototype of the robot-based technology (Robokind’s Zeno) developed by the DE-ENIGMA project, in which Autism-Europe is involved, has been presented at the Tallinn Digital Summit, bringing together European leaders for the Estonian Presidency of the European Council.
+A first prototype of the robot-based technology (Robokind’s Zeno) developed by the DE-ENIGMA project, in which Autism-Europe is involved, has been presented at the Tallinn Digital Summit, bringing together European leaders for the Estonian Presidency of the EU Council.

 The project, funded by the EU’s Framework Programme Horizon 2020, is revolutionising autism therapy by offering adaptive teaching of emotion expression and recognition.